Company Logo - Home Link

 WALKING TOURS

-Before or after your visit to the Vessel, consider taking one of our pay-what-you-wish guided tours of the High Line.
+Before or after you visit the Vessel, consider taking one of our guided tours of the High Line.

-A tour of this amazing elevated park can easily be combined with your visit to the Vessel.
+A tour of this stunning elevated park can easily be combined with your visit to the Vessel.

-Our All-in-One Downtown Manhattan Tour concludes at the northern end of the High Line which is just blocks away from the Vessel.
+Our All-in-One Downtown Manhattan Tour concludes at the northern end of the High Line, just blocks away from the Vessel.

 Check our tour calendar to see if our tour times work well before or after seeing the Vessel.